Blog ComparisonsTop 12 Pendo Alternatives for Product Feedback in 2025

 The problem with Pendo is that it's a product analytics tool at its core, not a feedback tool.
 It's got many drawbacks when it comes to collecting or managing feedback.
 We have listed the key ones so you can know what to look for in an alternative.

-Pendo has put most of its effort into analytics, session replays, and in-app guides.
-This has had a pretty significant impact on their feedback collection and management.
-The feedback widgets lack customization options, and the dashboard makes it difficult to manage large volumes of feedback.
+Pendo has focused most of its effort on analytics, user onboarding, tracking user interactions through session replays, and in-app guides.
+This has had a significant impact on feedback collection and management.
+The feedback widgets lack customization options, and the dashboard makes managing large volumes of feedback difficult. - Expensive

 Lastly, Pendo's pricing can get pretty crispy.
-All of their plans are behind a sales team, and the pricing could range from $1000 to $10,000 a year, depending on how many monthly active users you have and which features you need.
+All of their plans are behind a sales team, and the pricing could range from $24,000 to over $100,000 per year, depending on how many monthly active users you have and which features you need.
+Like other digital adoption platforms, Pendo is clearly aimed at enterprise businesses. - Inconsistent user experience

 Featurebase is the best Pendo alternative for feedback management and collection.
 It has a neat interface and many rich features, including roadmaps and a changelog, to get the most out of your feedback.